-In the Project Explorer view, right-click the project and select Profile As > Profile With Address Sanitizer.
+In the Project Explorer view, right-click the project and select Profile As > Profile For Memory Errors.

 The profiling instruments the code and compiles the project for the Address Sanitizer.
 Finally, it launches the application on the connected target or emulator.

 After the application is launched, run the application scenario you want to test.